 Although different groups will differ about what is elevated behavior, every meaningful and life-changing and life-affirming group will demand behavior that is in some way above that of the rest of society.
 Such behavior might require bravery and self-sacrifice.
 Or it might require manners, courtesy, and an ability to express oneself without cursing every few seconds.
 Whatever it might be, the group must set standards that are higher than that of society outside.
 It must be the place where members go to step up.

-A Brotherhood is a tightly-bonded group of role models.
+The kind of group that we are talking about is a tightly-bonded band of role models.
 And the behavior of each member is, or should be, a model for every other member.
 Flouting the rules isn’t edgy, and does not show independent thinking.
-No one is compelled to sign up to a Brotherhood or to a similar group.
+No one is compelled to sign up to a voluntary group.
 Rather, flouting the rules demonstrates an inability to step up and be counted.
 And an ability to commit to one thing or another.

 (7) Taking Action:

 The group cannot survive on talk or theory.
 The group must do something.
 It must, in fact, create something.
-Moreover, the action taken must be based on the core interest of the group.
+And the action taken must be based on the core interest of the group.

 This includes mastermind groups, which come together to encourage each member in their life journeys.
-The group might not take action together, here, but each is required to act and to improve his life or circumstances.
+The group might not take action together but each is required to act and to improve his or her life or circumstances.
 A weekly mastermind meeting might even involve checking to see what action the members have taken since the previous meeting.

 (8) A Culture of Value:

-If group activity devolves into meaningless minute-taking, talk, criticizing, or well-meaning side projects that nothing to do with the core interest of the group, it is probably in trouble.
+If group activity devolves into meaningless minute-taking, talk, criticizing, or well-meaning side projects that have nothing to do with the core interest of the group, it is probably in trouble.
 No one would stay in a martial arts school or a gym if the training was squeezed in between business meetings, endless discussions about nothing, or charity work.
-And few will stay if a Brotherhood or other type of group begins to act in the same way — especially if there are dues to pay.
+And few will stay if a voluntary group of any other type begins to act in the same way — especially if there are dues to pay.

-A group, a Brotherhood, a Lodge is, in a sense, a dojo — a place of the “Way.”
+A group is, in a sense, a dojo — a place of the “Way.”
 It is where the members go to realize who they are just a little bit more than they had, and to practice being who they want to become.
 That might mean becoming more knowledgeable, stronger, more courageous, better at public speaking, or something totally different.
-But the individual members should not only find value in the core focus of the group but in relating to it through some kind of practice.
-Ritual, meditation, working out, mutual encouragement and support.
+But the individual members should not only find value in ethos of the group but in its practice.
+Meditation, working out, business planning, mutual encouragement and support.
 It doesn’t matter.
-It matters only that the focus of the group, and the activities of the group, creates value for its members.
+It matters only that the focus and activities of the group, create value for its members.

 I realize that, though the content has remained the same, this site has gone through a few different titles at this point (first Phalanx and then Phanes).
 Over the last year, it has also been largely neglected, with only a few articles being posted.
 That is going to change.